bloominstituteoftechnology/DS-Unit-4-Sprint-1-NLP/module1-text-data/U4_Assn1_NPL.md

-Clean up dates in the review
+Clean up dates in the review - Completed

 Extra Words in the star_rating column

 Analyze the corpus of text using text visualizations of token frequency.
 Try cleaning the data as much as possible.
 Try the following techniques:

 - Lemmatization
 - Custom stopword removal